 August 2021 - 'Freedom'

-Freedom is everything in the university.
+Freedom is everything to us at Warwick.
 Freedom of speech and freedom of ideas are critical to us, as are the issue of civil liberties, and the freedoms brought about by protest and civil unrest.
-In the university, freedom to experiment brings about change and innovation.
-This month, we’ll explore freedom - and how it might feel to be tentatively regaining our own freedoms...
+Freedom to experiment brings about change and innovation.
+This month, together we’ll explore freedom - and how it feels to be regaining our freedoms...

 September 2021 - 'Words and Voices'